Wet markets in Hong Kong: Popularity

-In 1994, wet markets accounted for 70% of produce sales and 50% of meat sales in Hong Kong.
+In 1994, these markets accounted for 70% of produce sales and 50% of meat sales in Hong Kong.

-In Hong Kong, wet markets are most frequented by older residents, those with lower incomes, and domestic helpers who serve approximately 10 percent of Hong Kong's residents.
-Most neighbourhoods contain at least one wet market.
-Wet markets have become destinations for tourists to "see the real Hong Kong".
+They are most frequented by older residents, those with lower incomes, and domestic helpers who serve approximately 10 percent of Hong Kong's residents.
+Most neighbourhoods contain at least one.
+The markets have also become destinations for tourists to "see the real Hong Kong".

 Ownership

-In 2018, the FEHD operated 74 wet markets housing approximately 13,070 stalls.
+In 2018, the FEHD operated 74 markets housing approximately 13,070 stalls.
 In addition, the Hong Kong Housing Authority operated 21 markets while private developers operated about 99 (in 2017).
-As of 2018, planning is underway for new wet markets in the new towns at Tung Chung, Tin Shui Wai, Hung Shui Kiu, Tseung Kwan O, and Kwu Tung North.
-Since many of the wet market buildings are owned by private property investment firms, the prices of food can vary from market to market.
+As of 2018, planning is underway for new markets in the new towns at Tung Chung, Tin Shui Wai, Hung Shui Kiu, Tseung Kwan O, and Kwu Tung North.
+Since many of the market buildings are owned by private property investment firms, the prices of food can vary from market to market.

 Practices

-Hong Kong's wet markets are known to use red lampshades to make the food look fresher.
+Stalls in Hong Kong's markets are known to use red lampshades to make the food look fresher.

 Inhumane slaughter methods are often used, including air asphyxiation of large numbers of live fish.
 According to a Dutch study, it takes 55-250 minutes for various species of fish to become insensible during this process.